inria-thoth/funcBO/README.md

 To install funcBO:
 pip install -e .

-To launch funcBO:
-python applications/IVRegression/funcBO/main.py

-To launch DFIV:
+To launch the funcID experiment on dsprites data: python applications/IVRegression/funcBO/main.py

-python applications/IVRegression/DFIV/main.py
+To launch the DFIV experiment on dsprites data: python applications/IVRegression/DFIV/main.py

-To launch an experiment:
+To launch an experiment or a grid search using mlxp (https://pypi.org/project/MLXP/): bash applications/IVRegression/launch_DFIV_funcBO.sh
-bash applications/IVRegression/launch_DFIV_funcBO.sh